mekaan/react-hello-world/README.md

 Then I start again, create a repo from ECR, create a cluster from ECS, add a container to it, then create a load balancer, add it to the cluster too, then configure CodeBuild, with that CodeBuild I use CodePipeline.
 While building the pipeline I had some problems with VPC because of my previous attempts, with some version incompatibilities.

 Problem: I’m having problems with Docker, "You have reached your pull rate limit.":
-    Solved by itself, "by time"
+    Solved by itself, "by time"(still problem in succesive builds, solution: dockerhub login)
 Problem: Codepipeline deploy, "The AWS ECS container "x"" does not exist"
     Sad, simple, human error...
 (Killed hours)